marc-bernades/HPCFS/README.md

 - 3D TGV ideal-gas inviscid to validate the invariants of transported and induced quantities (Coppola AMR 2019)
 - Enthalpy split comparison discretizing rhoE or independently the internal and kineatic energy counterparts.

+5. Postprocess

+The repository will also contain postprocess functions to evaluate the snapshots saved from the simulation outputs and additional plot functionalities.